Energy and Buildings

 In 2017 the EUR consumed 42,001 GJ of heat from the district heating system, 16,207 MWh of electricity and 89,200 m3 of water.
 The electricity has slightly increased in 2017 compared to 2016; this is due to the increase in functional surface area.
 The consumption of water also increased because the number of students increased.
 In contrast to electricity and water, less heat was consumed in 2017 compared to 2016.
 This is because 2017 was slightly warmer than 2016, so less heat was needed.

 The EUR’s energy annual report provides more detailed information on energy consumption.
-The report for 2017 can be downloaded below.
+You can find some figures about consumption between 2006 and 2017 in the graphs below.

 Energy saving measures